jdcarls2/ilgisa-2023/presentation/slides.md

 ## Is anyone actually using it?

-- Amazon Logistics <!-- .element: class="fragment" -->
+- Amazon Logistics <!-- .element: class="fragment fade-in-then-semi-out" -->
-- Tesla Smart Summon feature <!-- .element: class="fragment" -->
+- Tesla Smart Summon feature <!-- .element: class="fragment fade-in-then-semi-out" -->
-- Esri (basemaps, feature services) <!-- .element: class="fragment" -->
+- Esri (basemaps, feature services) <!-- .element: class="fragment fade-in-then-semi-out" -->
-- Pokemon Go <!-- .element: class="fragment" -->
+- Pokemon Go <!-- .element: class="fragment fade-in-then-semi-out" -->
-- Red Cross <!-- .element: class="fragment" -->
+- Red Cross <!-- .element: class="fragment fade-in-then-semi-out" -->
-- Kendall County! <!-- .element: class="fragment" -->
+- Kendall County! <!-- .element: class="fragment fade-in-then-semi-out" -->
-- Many, many others <!-- .element: class="fragment" -->

 Note: The point here is that there's clearly *something* of value in this dataset, if you can just get at it.